What is a DUI?

 Statistics indicate that 25%–40% of DUI offenders will be rearrested for impaired driving within three to five years if untreated for alcohol abuse.
 Driving under the influence is evidence of a decision-making error, to be sure, but it is also one that places personal and public safety at risk.

-Groups like Alcoholics Anonymous (AA) or SMART Recovery offer community-based support and tools to help resist cravings and prevent relapse.
+• Support Groups: Organizations like Alcoholics Anonymous (AA) and SMART Recovery provide peer support to resist cravings and avoid relapse.

 Table of contents